-Age UK factsheet 6 Finding help at home Aids, equipment and minor adaptations are provided free of charge if you have eligible needs that can be met through this provision.
+Aids, equipment and minor adaptations are provided free of charge if you have eligible needs that can be met through this provision.
 Minor adaptations are those costing £1,000 or less, such as short concrete wheelchair ramps and grab rails, for example.

-If you require more major adaptations, such as an accessible wet room or a through-floor lift, you may be able to apply for a Disabled Facilities Grant (DFG) from the local authority to help you pay for these.
+If you require more major adaptations, such as an accessible wet room or a through-floor lift, you may be entitled to a Disabled Facilities Grant (DFG) from the local authority to help you pay for these.
 These are financially assessed separately from other social care support, with the scheme being jointly operated with the housing department or housing authority for your area.